cbusillo/BD_to_AVP/README.md

-# BD-to-AVP Conversion Tool README
+# BD-to-AVP Blu-ray Disc to Apple Vision Pro README

 ## Introduction

-This tool processes 3D video content from Blu-ray discs, ISO images, or MKV files, creating a final video file compatible with various viewing platforms.
-It uses FFmpeg, MakeMKV, and Wine for video extraction, audio transcoding, and video stream merging.
+This tool processes 3D video content from Blu-ray discs, ISO images, or MKV files, creating a final video file compatible with the Apple Vision Pro.
+It uses FFmpeg, MakeMKV, and Wine for video extraction, audio transcoding, and video stream merging to convert from Mpeg 4 MVC 3D video to MV-HEVC 3D video.
+The tool also injects 360° metadata into the video file for spatial media playback.

 ## Quick install